 If you are creating an app with the sole purpose of earning money out of it, you have already committed the first gaffe.
 Your main motive should always be solving a problem that exists amongst the users.

 The marketers have an important role to play in this scenario; their survey results of the market will exhibit the user pain points, which in turn will be your model of app creation.

 2. Inability to Understand the Target Audience

-When one of our clients approached us with this innovative idea of an iPhone app for kids, which would be all about interesting games and activities that would keep them occupied and enhance their cognitive skills, thinking only like kids wouldn’t be enough, we also had to consider nannies, mommies and even elder siblings who will be referring to the app more than the little ones.
+One of our clients approached us with this innovative idea of an iPhone app for kids, which would be all about interesting games and activities that would keep them occupied and enhance their cognitive skills.

-The moral of the story is if you are not able to focus on your target audience properly; it will certainly paint a very blurry picture about your ideas, as a result, your application will never reach the right users and remain an unimportant guest in the app world.
-One of the major reasons for mobile app failures is the inability to recognize the right audience.
+If you are not able to focus on your target audience properly; it will certainly paint a very blurry picture about your ideas, your application will never reach the right, thus spelling failure for your app.

-Hence, if you are under the impression that a feature-loaded application will lure the users; it might turn to be an exact opposite scenario.
-Excessive features might confuse them and thus they would prefer to opt for something more specific to their needs.
+If you are under the impression that a feature-loaded application will lure the users, it might turn to be an exact opposite scenario.
+Excessive features might confuse them and push them to opt for something more specific to their needs.

 5. Making It Too Complex for the Users

 In the process of enhancing the user experience, app creators often make it a complex affair for the users.